PaulWAllan/Discofy/README.md

 1. Clone or zip this repository to anywhere on your computer.
 2. Run `npm update -S` on the root directory of Discofy.
 3. Configure the bot (Instructions below).
+4. Invite the bot to your server using this link: `https://discordapp.com/oauth2/authorize?&client_id=415299118676836355&scope=bot&permissions=0`
-4. Run `node run.js` on the root directory of Discofy.
+5. Run `node run.js` on the root directory of Discofy.

 ### Requirements